-Passenger Rights and Unfair Refusals Still a Problem for Air Travelers with Disability
+Passenger Rights Still a Problem for Air Travelers with Disability

 Many disabled and reduced mobility air travelers still face problems of unjustified refusals, and other unfair demands when attempting to travel.
 As thousands of disabled Paralympians and spectators prepare to travel to London for the 2012 Olympic Games, the Commission has published guidelines to clarify their rights when traveling by air.